iti-rina/password-generator/README.md

+# Password Generator
 This repo contains the code of a password generator.
-It's useful program that generate random password for your services.\ You can choose whether use or not special symbols and numbers and configure the length of a password (4-20 characters).\
+It's useful program that generate random password for your services.

+You can choose whether use or not *__special symbols__* and *__numbers__* and configure the *__length of a password__* (4-20 characters).

-There is alse a feature that can copy generated password to your clipboard.\
+There is alse a feature that can copy generated password to your clipboard.

 ![password-generator-interface](./docs/password_generator.png)